Allergy Blood Testing

 Immunoglobulin E (IgE) is a class of antibody (immune protein) associated with allergic reactions.
 It is normally found in very small amounts in the blood.
 This test measures the amount of allergen-specific IgE in the blood in order to detect an allergy to a particular substance.

-Each allergen-specific IgE antibody test performed is separate and very specific: honeybee versus bumblebee, egg white versus egg yolk, giant ragweed versus western ragweed.
+A total IgE test measures the overall number of IgE antibodies in the blood, while a specific IgE test measures for a response to individual allergens.
+Each allergen-specific IgE antibody test performed is separate and very specific; for example, it will test honeybee versus bumblebee, egg white versus egg yolk, and giant ragweed versus western ragweed.
 Groupings of these tests, such as food panels or regional weed, grass, and mold panels, can be done.
 Alternatively, the health practitioner may pick and choose selectively from a long list of individual allergens suspected of causing a person's allergies.

 While the traditional method for blood testing was the RAST (radioallergosorbent test), it has been largely replaced with newer IgE-specific immunoassay methods.
 Some health practitioners continue to refer to all IgE allergy blood tests as RAST even though it is not the exact assay that the testing laboratory uses.